gaam24/TinyGUI/README.md

 **Compressing Threads** - Maximum number of running threads when compressing images.
 (Number of requests running at once)

 # Using
-[Tinify Unofficial](https://github.com/jshergal/tinify-net-unofficial) - Unoficial fork of Tinify API Client used to TinyJPG and TinyPNG.
-(I modified it slightly)
+[Tinify Unofficial](https://github.com/jshergal/tinify-net-unofficial) - Unoficial fork of Tinify API Client.
+(Slightly modified)

 # License
 This software is licensed under the MIT License.
 [View the license](LICENSE).